-16.0 Determination of Suitability to Interact with Minors - This condition applies if it is indicated in the application for subaward (at any tier) that a purpose of some or all of the activities to be carried out under the subaward is to benefit a set of individuals under 18 years of age.
+16.0 Determination of Suitability to Interact with Minors - This condition applies if it is indicated in the application for award (at any tier) that a purpose of some or all of the activities to be carried out under the award is to benefit a set of individuals under 18 years of age.

-The subrecipient (at any tier), must make determinations of suitability before certain individuals may interact with participating minors.
+The recipient (or subrecipient at any tier), must make determinations of suitability before certain individuals may interact with participating minors.
 The requirement applies regardless of an individual's employment status.